-Tennessee is currently experiencing a drought.
-Through this page, we will provide current listings of water systems with their drought plans in process, along with links with more information to assist citizens during this this dry season.
+In the case of drought conditions, we will provide (below) current listings of water systems with drought plans in process, along with links with more information to assist citizens during a dry season.

 (Questions may be directed to Scotty Sorrells (615-532-9224) Scotty.Sorrells@tn.gov)

 Check drought conditions in your zip code, click HERE.

 - Tennessee Emergency Management

 As drought conditions arise, voluntary conservation measures become critical.
 Just cutting back on typical warm weather activities such as watering lawns and plants, filling swimming pools and washing cars can make a difference.
 Voluntary efforts early during an expected drought may prevent the need to mandate water-conservation practices in the future.
 There are simple things Tennesseans can do to conserve water, including:

 - Avoid washing your car at home with a hose – seek out waterless car washes or commercial car wash systems that recycle water